-The motherboard provides a 321-pin ZIF Socket 7 that is backwards compatible with ZIF Socket 5 processors.
+The motherboard provides a 387-pin ZIF Socket 8.
 The CPU that came with the motherboard should have a fan attached to it to prevent overheating.
 If this is not the case then purchase a fan before you turn on your system.
 Apply thermal jelly to the CPU top and then install the fan onto the CPU.
-Orientate the fan so that the heat sink fins allow air flow to go across the onboard heat sink(s) instead of the expansion slots.

-WARNING: Without a fan, the CPU and motherboard heatsink(s) can overheat and cause damage to both the CPU and the motherboard.
+WARNING: Without a fan circulating air on the CPU and heat sinks, the CPU and/or heat sinks can overheat and cause damage to both the CPU and the motherboard.
+(See "CPU Cooling Fan Connector" at the end of this section.)